Azure-Samples/azure-search-openai-demo/aca-host/README.md

 # Deploying on Azure Container Apps
-Due to [a limitation](https://github.com/Azure/azure-dev/issues/2736) of azd, the azure.yaml file for deploying to Azure Container Apps lives in folder `aca-host` along with symbolic links to `app`,`data` and `scripts` folder.
+Due to [a limitation](https://github.com/Azure/azure-dev/issues/2736) of azd, the azure.yaml file for deploying to Azure Container Apps lives here along with symbolic links to `app`,`data` and `scripts` folder.
 ## For Linux/MacOS users
-If you are on Linux/MacOS, it should work without any extra settings to deploy on Azure Container Apps.
+If you are on Linux/MacOS, it should work without any extra settings to deploy to Azure Container Apps.
 Please use:
 ```bash
 cd aca-host
 azd up